-Celestica expects to incur additional integration costs in 1999 as it completes the integration of operations acquired in 1998.
-Celestica expects to continue to incur additional integration costs in the future as acquisitions remain an important part of the Company's growth strategy.
+Celestica expects to incur additional integration costs in 1999 as it completes the integration of operations acquired in 1998 and the first half of 1999.
+Celestica will incur future integration costs as the company continues to make acquisitions, as part of its growth strategy.